lilseo/Piayes/README.md

 For more information on Team B.R.A.D (made up of Mathew Wiesman, Anna Billings, Daniel Verderese, and Chris Salem) see the original github repo: https://github.com/mwiesman/B.R.A.D.<br>

 #### Working with **_B.R.A.D.:Piayes Edition_** On Your Own <br>
-1. Download JUCE<br>
+1. Download JUCE from https://www.juce.com/get-juce <br>
-2. Download/Clone the Piayes repo<br>
+2. Download/Clone the Piayes repo from https://github.com/lilseo/Piayes
+..* Press the green “Clone or download” button > press “Download ZIP” <br>
 3. Open the Piayes.Jucer file from the Piayes repo directory in the ProJucer application<br>
-4. From the config tab:<br>
+4. From the Config tab:<br>
 	a.
 Select “juce_audio_basics” under “Modules”<br>
 	b.
-Change the path to Xcode to be the the Modules folder in your copy of JUCE<br>
+Change the “Path for ‘Xcode (MacOSX)’” to be the the Modules folder in your copy of JUCE<br>
 	c.
-Select “Modules”<br>
+Click on “Modules” in the left-hand menu <br>
 	d.
-Click on “juce_audio_basics” and then click “Set path for all modules” followed by “Copy the path from the module ‘juce_audio_basics’ to all other modules<br>
+Click on “juce_audio_basics” > “Set path for all modules” button > “Copy the path from the module ‘juce_audio_basics’ to all other modules<br>
 	e.
 Select “Piayes” (or the name of the project) and make sure “include BinaryData.h in the AppConfig.h file” is UNCHECKED<br>
 5. From the files tab:<br>
 	a.
 Make sure the “Source” folder contains BinaryData.cpp, BinaryData.h, MainComponent.h, MainComponent.cpp, and Main.Cpp.
 Only the cpp files should have “compile” checked. <br>
 6. Click “Save Project and Open in IDE…” to open the project in XCode/the IDE selected<br>
 7. Within XCode:<br>
 	a.
+Add the “Synth.cpp” and “Synth.h” into the Source file in the project. <br> ..* Ctrl-click on the “Source” folder in the left-hand menu in Xcode.
+..* Select “Add files to Piayes”.
-Add the “Synth.cpp” and “Synth.h” into the Source file in the project.
-These files are located in the source folder in the main project directory that was cloned. <br>
+..* The “Synth.cpp” and “Synth.h” files are located in the source folder in the main project directory that was cloned from Github.
 	b.
 Under the “Juce Modules/juce_audio_basics/midi” folder there are two files:<br> “juce_MidiKeyboardState.cpp” and “juce_MidiKeyboardState.h”<br>
 	c.
 In the Piayes project folder there is a folder called “juceCopies” that contains a modified version above two files.
 Copy the contents of these files into the ones in the midi folder and uncomment them. <br>